 The North of Ireland Family History Society (NIFHS) exists to provide a public benefit as well as resources and services for its Members.
 The Society can provide organisations planning events with speakers or a stall with family history research information.
 In addition it welcomes visitors to its meetings and to its Research Centre.
-The Society also mounts courses for the general public.
+The Society also arranges courses for the general public.

 The Society’s Education & Development Officer organises programmes of courses that are usually open to the general public as well as to Members.
 Details of forthcoming courses and how to apply can be seen at the Courses page.
 The courses range from those aimed at people just starting their family research and wanting to know where to find information to those aimed at experienced researchers wanting to write up their research in the form of a book.
 There are also courses on specific sources of information, on particular techniques and on new developments such as the use of DNA analysis.
 Some courses consist of a single session, usually two hours; others entail a series of sessions, typically one a week.
-Charges for the courses are low, with discounts for Members.
+Charges for the courses are low.